knaw-huc/di-website/content/markdown/en/en_04_02_organisation.md

 title: Organisation
 author: Menno Rasch
 type: page
+summary: DI focuses on supporting the researchers of the Humanities Cluster.
 ---
 In early 2018, the IT departments of the three institutes of the HuC were merged into one group, the Digital Infrastructure (DI) Department of the KNAW Humanities Cluster.
 This has created a unique department in the field of infrastructure for the humanities, one of the largest in Europe.